mightybyte/monad-challenges/pages/set2-4.md

 After you do that, implement this function using your link function.
 (You can also do it with chain, but link tends to facilitate a more convenient style.)

-    ex10 :: GreekData -> String -> Maybe Double
+    queryGreek2 :: GreekData -> String -> Maybe Double

-This function should have the exact same behavior as ex09 from the previous exercise.
+This function should have the exact same behavior as queryGreek from the previous exercise.

-Writing ex10 will probably be more difficult than writing chain.
-There should be no case statements in ex10--only calls to link or chain.
+Writing queryGreek2 will probably be more difficult than writing chain.
+There should be no case statements in queryGreek2--only calls to link or chain.
 Once you have it working, play around with other syntax possibilities and see if you can get it to look nice.
 Hint: lambdas are your friend.